milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Safety is the foundation beneath streamers, moderators, and everyone in chat.
 We want to foster a community that supports and sustains streamers’ ability to express themselves, and provides a welcoming and entertaining environment for viewers, free of illegal, harmful, and negative interactions.
 As a result, we take a layered approach to safety — one that combines the efforts of both Twitch and members of the community, working together globally to promote safety in real time.
 It starts with our Community Guidelines, which seek to balance user expression with community safety, and set expectations for the behavior that everyone on Twitch is expected to demonstrate.
 When we talk about harm, we mean actions that lead to physical, emotional, social or financial damage or loss to our users or to society.

 These guidelines set the guardrails for what behavior is and is not allowed on our service, and apply to all content on our service, including video, chat, whispers, and accounts.
-When we find someone has violated our Community Guidelines we take actions that can include removal of content, a warning, and/or suspension of their account.
+When we find someone has violated our Community Guidelines we take actions that can include removal of content, removal of monetization tools, a warning, and/or suspension of their account.
+If someone who receives an account enforcement believes it was issued by mistake or in error, they may file an appeal using our Appeals procedures.

 We consider our Community Guidelines to be a living document, and we work with streamers, mods, and external safety and policy experts to review and update them regularly.
 In addition to these guidelines, streamers and moderators can also use customizable Twitch safety tools to tailor their channel standards to meet their needs.
 Viewers, moderators, and streamers play a crucial role by reporting content or behavior that breaks our Community Guidelines.
 Reports are reviewed by our global Safety Operations team who work 24/7/365 to ensure a swift response.
 In this way, we all work together to promote a safe and welcoming live environment.

 (Expand All)